All Episodes

 Great show today.

-I was watching a show.
+I was watching the show.

 I was surprised you didn't do Harvey Weinstein.

-It's a New York nigga.
+It's a New York thing.

 Have a good one.

-All right, Mr. Michael.
+All right, Mr. Michaels.

-Um we suffered a nightmare as a country.
+Like everybody, probably in this room, we suffered a nightmare as a country.

-The LGBT community, civil rights, schools, second amendment, assault rifles.
+The LGBT community, civil rights, schools, Second Amendment, assault rifles.

 It's all just going away.

-Gonna have to fight.
+We're going to have to fight.

 But at least we've got somebody who's an inspiration.

-Ladies and gentlemen, William Jefferson Clinton, president of the 800 941 Sean, if you want to be a part of the program that was the lion premiere, I guess Weinstein attacks Trump and introduces Bill Clinton.
+All right, 800-941 Sean, if you want to be a part of the program that was the lion premiere, I guess Weinstein attacks Trump and introduces Bill Clinton.

 Unbelievable.